AnalystYuchels/wireframing/README.md

 # What is Wireframing

 Wireframing is a fundamental step in the design process where a basic, visual blueprint of a website, app, or digital product is created.
 It outlines the structure, layout, and key components—such as navigation, buttons, and content placement—without focusing on colors, typography, or detailed visuals.
-By streamlining the design process, wireframes ensure a solid foundation for creating effective, user-friendly digital experiences.
+By streamlining the design process, wireframes provide a solid foundation for creating compelling and user-friendly digital experiences.

 # Why is Wireframing Important?

-- <ins>**Clarifies Structure:**</ins> Helps designers and stakeholders align on functionality and user flow early on.
+- <ins>**Clarifies Structure:**</ins> Helps designers and stakeholders align on functionality and user flow early in the process.

 - <ins>**Saves Time & Costs:**</ins> Identifies usability issues before high-fidelity design or development begins.